 14. Already feeling the heat?
 Make a day of it and cool off at one of these water parks.

 15. Father's Day coincides with Movie Night at Habana Outpost in Brooklyn, where a screening of Bad Boys (R) is on the menu.
-Maybe book a sitter and leave the kids at home.
+(Maybe book a sitter and leave the kids at home for that one.)

-18. If dinos are his thing, head to the Museum of Natural History to check out the new T. Rex: The Ultimate Predator exhibit or to the Bronx Zoo to take a ride on the newly refurbished Dinosaur Safari which takes visitors through a two-acre wooded area where 40 ultra-realistic, life-sized animatronic dinosaurs lurk.
+18. If really ancient history is his thing, head to the American Museum of Natural History to check out the new T. Rex: The Ultimate Predator exhibit, or to the Bronx Zoo for a ride on the newly refurbished Dinosaur Safari, which takes visitors through a two-acre wooded area where 40 ultra-realistic, life-sized animatronic dinosaurs lurk.

 19. Go for a family ramble at Fort Tryon Park.
 As luck would have it, this weekend also features the Scandinavian Music Festival in the park, with a Saturday kid-friendly performance aptly entitled "Papa is Always Right".

-20. Make 843-acre Central Park, with its 21 playgrounds, your Father’s Day destination; begin by reading this Hidden NYC post.
-Pack a blanket and snacks.
+20. Pack a blanket and snacks and make 843-acre Central Park, with its 21 playgrounds, your Father’s Day destination.

-21. Kick off the outdoor summer movie season with Black Panther (PG-13) on Roosevelt Island.
-Or spring for a babysitter later that evening after choosing a dining-and-movie spot via our guide to dine-in NYC movie theaters.
+21. Kick off the outdoor summer movie season with Black Panther (PG-13) on Roosevelt Island,

 22. Go to the beach—via subway, for the whole weekend, or down the Shore.